lupusllc/terraform-azurerm-resource-group/README.md

-# Repo: terraform-azurerm-resource-group

-This is a [public repo](https://github.com/lupusllc/terraform-azurerm-resource-group), used as source for this public Terraform module.
+This [public repo](https://github.com/lupusllc/terraform-azurerm-resource-group) is used as source for this public Terraform module.

 ## Purpose

-These modules were created to expand provider capabilities and implement org standards & defaults.
+This module was created to expand provider capabilities, implement org standards and defaults.

 This helps shift complexity right (module side), while reducing complexity left (root/user side).
 So configuration is more easily defined at the vars/tfvars level.